armintalaie/FlashCardApp/README.md

 <br>

 ##### User Stories
-- As a user, I want to be able to creat an account with my information
+- As a user, I want to be able to create an account with my information
 - As a user, I want to add money to my balance
 - As a user, I want to be able to buy tickets and add them to my list of tickets bought
 - As a user, I want to be rewarded for purchasing flights from this app
 - As a user, I want to be able to select between different types of flights
-- As an airline, I want to be able add/modify flights to list of flights
+- As an airline, I want to be able to add/modify flights to list of flights